Kumar-230/sys_mail_send/README.md

 - balances categories;
 - remembers sent articles in Upstash Redis for 60 days;
 - optionally uses OpenAI for concise summaries and “why it matters” context;
-- sends the result through Resend.
+- sends the result through Resend;
+- stores enriched articles in an archive so the deployed homepage becomes a learning dashboard;
+- lets you filter by topic and mark articles as read, with read state persisted in Redis for one year.

 ## Deploy